-Fresh ricotta cheese may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
-Avoid ricotta salata and other types of firm ricotta cheese as they tend to be higher in sodium and are best introduced after baby’s first birthday.
+Ricotta cheese may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
+Choose pasteurized ricotta to minimize the risk of foodborne illness.

 Ricotta cheese is an Italian form of cottage cheese, a diverse family of fresh cheeses that originated in ancient times in the lands connecting Africa, Asia, and Europe.
 Fresh ricotta cheese has a short shelf life, and before the advent of refrigeration, it was prepared and consumed locally or preserved by adding salt and pressing out the liquid to make ricotta forte, ricotta salata, and other firm cheeses.
 In Italy, the milk of cows, goats, sheep, or water buffalos are used to make ricotta cheese, which can be served in countless dishes, including stuffed into calzone, lasagna, manicotti, and ravioli.